Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Silver is a known, though rare, allergen metal and cases of allergic contact dermatitis caused by pure silver have been documented.

 For many people, a “silver allergy” is actually a reaction to nickel or other metals mixed into a silver alloy to increase its hardness.
-Sterling silver, for instance, contains 92.5% silver and typically 7.5% copper.
-Copper is a common allergenic metal, but adding to that many less reputable manufacturers use nickel in their alloys to cut on costs.
+Sterling silver, for instance, contains 92.5% silver and 7.5% copper.
+Copper is a common allergenic metal, but many less reputable manufacturers use nickel in their alloys to cut on costs.
+And nickel is a powerful allergenic metal.

 Is Osmium More or Less Allergenic than Platinum?